leewtai/leewtai.github.io/courses/linear_regression/lectures/formalize_intuition.md

 This sounds complicated but its application is quite familiar to the general public.
-When we go for a physical exam, there's an abstract concept of health that we often formalize into statistics like Body-Weight-Index, blood pressure, lung capacity, etc. In gymnastics, there are judges who score the completion of the different routines.
+When we go for a physical exam, there's an abstract concept of health that we often formalize into statistics like Body-Mass-Index, blood pressure, lung capacity, etc. In gymnastics, there are judges who score the completion of the different routines.
 In a tech company, there are metrics like pageviews, likes, numebr of followers etc. The goal of these